-- 1. This section is designed to deal with both the use of licenses in family contexts and the use within a business.
+1. This section is designed to deal with both the use of licenses in family contexts and the use within a business.
 The principle adopted is that if the licensor desires close limits on who can use the information, it must expressly state those limits.
-This states the common expectation that a transaction gives uses that are not precluded.
 Current law enforces express limitations in a license.
 See MAI Systems Corp. v.
 Peak Computer, Inc., 991 F.2d 511 (9th Cir.
+1993).

-1993). - 2.
-The cross-reference in subsection (b) refers to restrictions on the right to delegate performance and sublicense under a license.
-Those rules restrict the ability to allow others to use the licensed information in cases covered by this subsection. - 3.
-Based on comments at the annual meeting, the language in subsection (b) was amended to reflect that a license may not convey an affirmative right to use intellectual property, but that use by any person does not violate the contract.
+2. The cross-reference in subsection (b) refers to restrictions on the right to delegate performance and sublicense under a license.
+Those rules restrict the ability to allow others to use the licensed information in cases covered by this subsection.

+3. Based on comments at the annual meeting, the language in subsection (b) was amended to reflect that a license may not convey an affirmative right to use intellectual property, but that use by any person does not violate the contract.
 Thus, for example, a third party patent may be violated by use by someone other than the licensee as a matter of intellectual property law, but that use does not violate the agreement.

-SECTION 2B-315.
+SECTION 2B-314.
 DURATION OF CONTRACT.
 If an agreement does not specify its duration, the following rules apply:

-- (1) If the agreement involves a sale of a copy of information or the payment of a license fee in an amount determined at the outset of the contract, the contractual rights of the licensee are perpetual, subject to cancellation for breach of contract by either party. - (2) In all other cases, the duration of the contract is a reasonable time.
-However, if the contract provides for successive performances, including a support or service obligation associated with an agreement described in paragraph (1), the contract involving successive performances may be terminated at will by either party during that period on giving reasonable notice to the other party.
+(1) If the agreement involves a sale of a copy or the payment of a license fee in a liquidated amount determined at the outset of the contract, the contractual rights of the licensee are perpetual, subject to cancellation for breach of contract by either party.

+(2) In all other cases, the duration of the contract is a reasonable time.
+However, if the agreement provides for successive performances, the agreement may be terminated at will by either party during that period on reasonable notice to the other party.